EskenderTamrat/DSSM-LSTM/README.md

 ```
 # Running the service

 The service accepts a query and two answers phrases.
-The query and answers entry should be from the available sample data for the service to create vector representation and compute the similarity.
+The query and answers entry should have terms from the available sample data for the service to create vector representation and compute the similarity.
 ```bash
 python3.6 service.py --qry qry_string --ans1 first_answer --ans2 second_answer
 ```